ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-first.md

 be introduced into the knapsack.
 The capacity of the knapsack is defined as well.
 Then, the parameters of the GA are set:

-* Population size: 50 individuals
+* Population size: 10 individuals
 * Stopping criterion: 100 generations
-* Mutation rate: 0.02
+* Mutation rate: 0.1

 Finally, the GA is run by calling function `genetic_algorithm`.
-It is important to note at this point that, since an EA, and particularly, this GA is a stochastic approach, different runs will produce different results.
+It is important to note at this point that, since an EA, and particularly, this GA, is a stochastic approach, different runs will produce different results.

 ## Exercises